rapha18th/fruit-classifier/README.md

-After saving our notebook we can go in the output section and download our model [![download.png](https://i.postimg.cc/prNQHX50/download.png)](https://postimg.cc/6204VK0R) Download the model and put it in the models directory of this repository in your computer.
+After saving our notebook we can go in the output section and download our model [![download.png](https://i.postimg.cc/prNQHX50/download.png)](https://postimg.cc/6204VK0R) Download the model and replace the one in the models directory of this repository in your computer.

 Now on to deployment.